Sreevarshan-fin/Minimum-Advertised-Price-Compliance-Automation-System/README.md

 ## Project Overview

-This project implements an **automated MAP (Minimum Advertised Price) compliance monitoring system** that tracks reseller pricing across multiple marketplaces and enforces pricing policies.
+This project implements an **automated MAP compliance monitoring system** that tracks reseller pricing across multiple marketplaces and enforces pricing policies.

 The system processes **150K+ product listings from 901 sellers across 5 marketplaces**, detects **MAP/LPP violations**, resolves reseller identities, and triggers enforcement actions such as **warning notifications and category suspension**.

-An **Airflow DAG** was designed to orchestrate the pipeline, defining task dependencies for data ingestion, price monitoring, violation detection, and automated letter generation.
-For reliable execution in a local environment, **Windows Task Scheduler** was used to run the pipeline every 12 minutes.
-The system dynamically processes new data, generates PDF violation letters, and maintains a MySQL history table to prevent duplicate processing.

-The objective is to help brands **maintain price integrity, prevent price erosion, and ensure fair reseller competition**.

 ---